Carver County, MN

 Job Seekers with a Criminal Record: Resources and Support

-Employers often do background checks.
-That’s why it’s important to know what’s on your record and feel ready to talk about it.
+- Employers often do background checks, so know what’s on your record and be ready to talk about it.

 Helpful Job Search Resources for People with a Criminal Background